Is Guar Gum Keto?

 Clinical evidence suggests that taking guar gum reduces stomach pain and normalizes bowel function in adults suffering from IBS [31, 32].
 Other evidence suggests that children suffering from IBS also experience reduced chronic abdominal pain and normalized bowel movements.
 The quality of life improves, and a reduction in overall IBS symptoms occurred after receiving 5 grams of guar gum daily for 4 weeks compared to placebo .
 Other studies in children aged 1-18 years taking a guar gum-based product for 6-8 weeks found similar results .

 Small Intestinal Bacterial Overgrowth (SIBO) Abnormal intestinal flora is involved in the pathogenicity of small intestinal bacterial overgrowth (SIBO).
 Treatment for SIBO requires antibiotic therapy.
 One study aimed at understanding the role of fiber supplementation randomized 77 patients with SIBO to a rifaximin antibiotic-only treatment for control, and the other group received 5 grams of guar gum per day for 10 days.
-The study found that eradication of SIBO in the control was 62.1%.
+The study found that the eradication of SIBO in the control was 62.1%.
 The combination rifaximin and guar gum group had an eradication rate of 87.1%.
 Thus, guar gum appeared to help eradicate SIBO significantly more than antibiotic treatment alone .

 Guar Gum Side Effects

 While guar gum is generally well-tolerated, some individuals experience mild side effects including abdominal cramping, bloating, diarrhea, flatulence, and loose stools.
-However, studies suggest that the side effects of guar gum can easily be mitigated by starting with small doses and slowly increasing them up [36, 37].
+However, studies suggest that the side effects of guar gum can easily be mitigated by starting with small doses and slowly increasing them [36, 37].

 Guar Gum in Keto Certified Products